-Beetroots (also known as beets) are highly alkalizing so they add acid-alkaline balance to this dip recipe.
-Alkalizing foods can help to give a lovely, healthy glow to your skin.
+Beetroots (also known as beets) are highly alkalising so they add acid-alkaline balance to this dip recipe.
+Alkalising foods can help to give a lovely, healthy glow to your skin.

 Note beetroot contains moderate salicylates so if you are sensitive to salicylates, simply omit the beetroot for a healthy sesame-free hummus dip.